Wiltshire PCC criticises Stonewall trans policy on women-only areas

 - Published

-A police and crime commissioner has said trans women should not be allowed to use facilities only meant for women.
+A police and crime commissioner has said trans women should not be allowed to use "private enclosed spaces such as women's prisons and female toilets".

-Wiltshire PCC Philip Wilkinson was criticising the policies of LGBTQ+ charity Stonewall and said it was an issue of "public security not inclusiveness".
+Wiltshire PCC Philip Wilkinson was criticising the policies of LGBTQ+ charity Stonewall.

 He said he would not support promoting a "narrow ideology that is exclusive, divisive and potentially dangerous".